 How individuals rank these priorities are known only unto them, but it’s interesting to observe that of all the achievements and reputation gathered because of them, and which Robert Mueller would want to protect, he was willing to concede his personal honor and his reputation in history, reducing many in his more notable ones in the FBI to mere footnotes, all for the sake of protecting the appearance of actual bias by refusing to state publicly what he wanted to be true, but could not prove.

 I’m sure the “appearance of bias” is among a list of things most lawyers would want to protect.
 In summer, 2017 I penned, “Just Whose Side is Robert Mueller On, Two Schools”, where I tried to evaluate Mueller based on competing choices, as Vegas bookies might handicap them.
 In rereading that piece I found I was largely right, yet missed the essence of Mueller altogether.
-I wrote then, “More mathematically, Vegas would assume that Robert Mueller, by his very nature, would only consider that there are places he will not go to secure a conviction.”
+I wrote then, with the help of a few Chicago personal injury lawyers, “More mathematically, Vegas would assume that Robert Mueller, by his very nature, would only consider that there are places he will not go to secure a conviction.”

 In fact, that was the case.
 Mueller just couldn’t bring himself to pull the trigger that would openly denounce a man he wanted to be guilty.
 But instead of taking the high road and acquitting Trump (as he knew a court would) he took a coward’s path by inferring a guilt existed that he could never prove, knowing he would be laughed out of town should he ever try.

 The name of Robert Mueller has been on everyone’s lips since he presented his final report in April, 2019, yet essentially the case was closed then.
+You can click here to check Flagler Personal Injury Group and what they had to say about this.
 It’s locked away in a closet, with no significant indictments, a couple likely to be dismissed or reversed, and absolutely not a shred of evidence that could guide any federal prosecutor toward a trial on the merits of any possible crime committed by Donald Trump, his family and team, in the pursuit of the presidency in 2016.